 Jenny Powell has been a finalist in the UK Plough Poetry Prize, twice in the International Aesthetica Poetry Competition and in the UK Mslexia Poetry Competition.
 Her memoir The Case of the Missing Body (OUP 2016) was New Zealand Book of the Month.
 Her collaborative projects include WWI Centenary piece, Montecillo Child, written and co-directed by Powell and performed at Toitu Otago Settlers Museum.
 She wrote and performed a collaborative multimedia production in Dunedin’s 2017 Fringe Festival.
 Toitu’s Song is a commissioned choral work with composer Anthony Ritchie.

-In 2020, she has been judge of the Poems in the Waiting Room Competition, has co-edited a poetry collection by the late Elizabeth Brooke Carr - Wanting to Tell You Everything (Caselburg Press) - has featured on NZ Poetry Shelf, toured as part of the duo J & K Rolling and will be reading at Lan Yuan, Dunedin Chinese Garden on NZ Poetry Day.
+In 2020, she has been judge of the Poems in the Waiting Room Competition, has co-edited a poetry collection by the late Elizabeth Brooke Carr - Wanting to Tell You Everything (Caselburg Press) - has featured on NZ Poetry Shelf and toured as part of the duo J & K Rolling.
 She is a support poet for the NZ Poet Laureate David Eggleton.
 Seven of her children’s poems have been selected for the NZ Children’s Animal Poems anthology, and her work will appear in Ian Chapman’s book about New Zealand life in the 1960’s.
 Poems from the proposed project, Meeting Rita, have appeared in Landfall, Takahe and on the Poet Laureate’s blog.

 For more about Jenny, visit her website here.